 CRO is thus the act of making a website good at doing what it was built for.
 CRO is a core activity, arguably the core activity.

 Of course, some companies do understand the importance of conversion, and—unsurprisingly—they are doing well.
-Our clients include many of the world’s most successful web companies—including Google, Amazon, and Facebook.
+Our clients include many of the world’s most successful web companies—including Amazon, Apple, Google, Facebook, and Dropbox.
 They focus obsessively on user experience and conversion.
 People often ask us, “Aren’t those companies already great at conversion?”
 Yes, of course they are.
 And they are eager to improve.
 They need to improve.

 It’s the difference between winning and losing.